 What is the cost to register and play GBA "Recreational" Basketball?

 The Winter 2018-19 registration fee for GBA "recreational" basketball is $160.
-A second player from the same family will receive a reduced fee of $15 and three (or more) children from the same family will receive a further reduced fee of $20 per player.
+A second player from the same family will receive a reduced fee of $15 and three or more children from the same family will receive a further reduced fee of $20 per player.
 Winter registration fees cover the cost of the league, referee costs, gym space rental, and uniforms.
 At the conclusion of the season, every player will receive a t-shirt for his/her participation.
 Teams advancing through the post-season tournament will receive championship and finalist trophies.
-The Summer registration fee is $140 with sibling discounts of $10, and exclude tournaments and trophies.
+The Summer registration fee is $140 with sibling discounts of $10.
+The summer league does not include tournaments or trophies.

 What is the Refund policy?

 ALL GBA Recreational Basketball registrations include a non-refundable processing fee of $20 per player.

 Refund requests for winter league must be received BEFORE the draft date for the division the participant is registered in.
 Once the draft has taken place, refund requests will only be granted to participants who need to withdraw due to a health or medical emergency.
 In such cases, a doctor’s note must accompany the refund request.

 Refund requests for summer league must be received BEFORE the first practice of the season.
 Once practices have begun, refund requests will only be granted to participants who need to withdraw due to a health or medical emergency.
 In such cases, a doctor’s note must accompany the refund request.